-Cost – Budget management is an essential part of any project.
 Where necessary, there must be a budget associated with each task.
-Project managers should have the skills to accurately forecast the overall budget.
+Project managers should have the cost management skills to accurately forecast the overall budget.

-Risk management – Speaking of roadblocks, project managers should have the skills to assess risk and complete qualitative and quantitative risk assessments across the life of the project.
+Project managers should have the skills to assess risk and complete qualitative and quantitative risk assessments across the project’s life.